-Low = 25 ppm

-Main = 50 ppm High = 150 ppm
+Low = 25 ppm Main = 50 ppm High = 150 ppm

-These settings are based on the current acceptable exposure levels and short-term exposure levels on a weighted average time refrigerants.
+These settings are based on the current acceptable exposure levels and short-term exposure levels on a time weighted average for refrigerants.
 SenTech recommends that under no circumstances should a refrigerant monitor be set above the short-term exposure level.
-These are recommended settings Refer to local codes and only. regulations for the appropriate settings for a given application.
+These are recommended settings only.
+Refer to local codes and regulations for the appropriate settings for a given application.